 Who is Leo A. Deegan?

 He was appointed to the bench by Governor Edmund Brown in 1959.
 He served on the Superior Court until his retirement in 1975.
-In the late 1980s, he served for 14 months on the Court of Appeal, Third Appellate District, in Sacramento.
+During the next 10 years, Judge Deegan was assigned to twenty different northern counties in California to serve as an assigned judge in various Superior Courts.
+During 1988-1989, he served for 14 months on the Court of Appeal, Third Appellate District, in Sacramento.

 What is the Inn?

 The Leo A. Deegan Inn of Court is a professional organization comprised of attorneys and judicial officers, organized under the American Inns of Court.
 The organization focuses on improving the skills and professionalism of the bench and Bar.
 The organization was founded in 1992 by Sharon Waters, the Honorable Robert J. Timlin, Stanley Orrock, James Heiting, and Terry Bridges.
 Listen to the history of the Inn here: